Protecting Psychedelic Science

 - Inappropriate patent rights create excess burden or loss of economic efficiency.

-We know that there can be no patent on Psilocybin as a substance,
+We know that there can be no patents on Psilocybin or LSD as substances,

-nor on the known methods for making it or using it medically.
+nor on the known methods for making them or using them medically.

 Freedom to Operate is a Non-Profit Corporation Organized Exclusively for

 Charitable, Religious, Educational and Scientific Purposes

 Patent rights that are inappropriately claimed can prevent other individuals and organizations from engaging in research and innovation that would benefit the public.